Moyoshabz/Prison-Break/README.md

 - Counted the number of attempts per country.
 - Visualized the results using a table.

-**France** had the highest number of attempted helicopter prison escapes, followed by t
+**France** had the highest number of attempted helicopter prison escapes, followed by the United States and Greece.

 ![iamge_1](./images2/image4.png)